When do the residence halls open in September?

 An RA, or Resident Advisor, is a student who lives in a residential facility and acts as a resource for the students on their floor, or in their area of the building.
 While they have some policy enforcement responsibility, they play a key role in creating an environment for students that is conducive to academic, personal and social growth.

 How do I report problems with laundry equipment on campus?

 Report laundry issues such as broken equipment and/or coin or card use problems to Card Services at: firstname.lastname@example.org

 Is parking on campus available to students?

 Upperclass students, with a valid parking sticker, may park at the Charles Landing Apartment Complex located at Charles and North Main Streets.
-To request a sticker complete the Online Parking Form.
+To request a sticker please complete the parking application on the housing portal.

 Where can I learn about Transportation to Providence?